siddhantsingh2861/enterprise-HRMS-power-platform/README.md

   populating a Word template and converting to PDF, so output is consistent and branded rather than hand-assembled.
-- **Downstream-system realism.** The onboarding flow emits the exact CSV import templates the HRIS/payroll system expects, so joiners flow through without re-keying.
+- **Downstream-system realism.** The onboarding flow emits the exact CSV import templates Successfactor & HGS expects, so joiners flow through without re-keying.
-- **Signals from the real world.** Several flows are driven by inbound vendor/HRIS emails (resignations, attendance, joiners) - parsed HTML→text, normalized, and matched back to records, because that's how the upstream systems actually communicate.
+- **Signals from the real world.** Several flows are driven by inbound mails emails (resignations, attendance, joiners) - parsed HTML→text, normalized, and matched back to records.
 - **Idempotency-minded writes.** Lookups (get-items → apply-to-each → patch) are scoped so a re-trigger updates the intended record rather than duplicating it.